scientific-python/cookie/docs/pages/principles/deisgn.md

 type they *are*.
 "If it walks like a duck and it quacks like a duck, then it must be a duck."

-Python in general and scientific Python in particular leverage *interfaces* to support interoperability and reuse.
+Python in general and scientific Python in particular leverage *interfaces* (also known as Protocols) to support interoperability and reuse.
 For example, it is possible to pass a pandas DataFrame to the `numpy.sum` function even though pandas was created long after `numpy.sum`.
 This is because `numpy.sum` avoids assuming it will be passed specific data types; it accepts any object that provides the right methods (interfaces).
 Where possible, avoid `isinstance` checks in your code, and try to make your functions work on the broadest possible range of input types.

 ## Consider: Can this just be a function?

 Not everything needs to be object-oriented.
-Object-oriented design frequently does not add value in scientific computing.
+Object-oriented design needs to follow the same principles as other code, like modularity, and be well tested.
+If you can get away with writing functions processing existing datatypes like a DataFrame, do so.

 >  It is better to have 100 functions operate on one data structure than 10
 >  functions on 10 data structures.